sreyansudas669/python-basic/README.md

-only the keyword for basic of python
+basic using understanding  of python